 - Chapter 4 Formal syntax of the scatter file. - L6258E Entry point (<address>) lies in an overlaid Execution region.

-- Chapter 4 Formal syntax of the scatter file. - L6259E Reserved Word '<name>' cannot be used as a <type> region name. <name> is a reserved word, so choose a different name for your region. - L6260E Multiple load regions with the same name (<regionname>) are not allowed.
 This message indicates a problem with the scatter file.

-- Chapter 4 Formal syntax of the scatter file. - ${f L6261E}$ Multiple execution regions with the same name (<regionname>) are not allowed.
+See the following in the Linker Reference: - Chapter 4 Formal syntax of the scatter file. - L6259E Reserved Word '<name>' cannot be used as a <type> region name. <name> is a reserved word, so choose a different name for your region. - L6260E Multiple load regions with the same name (<regionname>) are not allowed.
+This message indicates a problem with the scatter file.
+See the following in the Linker Reference: - Chapter 4 Formal syntax of the scatter file. - $\label{eq:L6261E} L6261E \qquad \mbox{Multiple execution regions with the same name (<regionname>) are not allowed.}$